BMcKiernan/DjangoDBProject/README.md

 After cloning the repo
 change directory to webprojectfolder within the reqsaddedwebproj project folder

-Type source venviv/bin/activate
+Type: source venviv/bin/activate
-if you see (venviv) sh4-$ ./PWD/ then you can just cd to webproject and type python manage.py runserver and the the website should work you just have to click on the link in the terminal.
+if you see (venviv) sh4-$ ./PWD/ then you can just cd to webproject and type: python manage.py runserver and the the website should work you just have to hit CTRL and click on the link in the terminal.